trinhlai252/SQL-Explore-Ecommerce-Dataset/README.md

 ![rq6](https://github.com/user-attachments/assets/684a5a0b-b74c-495c-b9d7-403002eaaaa1)
 #### Insights

+* The average amount of spending per session in July 2017 for purchasers reflects strong purchasing behavior, indicating deeper engagement and higher transaction values per visit.
+Analyzing this metric can help optimize pricing and promotional strategies.
 ### Query 07: Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017.
 Output should show product name and the quantity was ordered.
 #### SQL code